Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 Once you’ve verified that the Linode environment is functioning correctly, complete the migration by updating services and decommissioning the original Azure infrastructure.

 Update any scripts, applications, or service configurations that reference Azure-specific hostnames or IPs.
 If you use DNS, point records to any new Linode instances with public IPs.
-This helps minimize downtime and makes the transition seamless for users.
+This helps minimize downtime and makes the transition seamless to users.

 Check your monitoring and alerting setup.
 Make sure Linode compute instances are covered by any health checks or observability tools your team depends on.
 If you used Azure Monitor or other Azure-native tools, replace them with Linode monitoring or third-party alternatives.
-See “Migrating From Azure Monitor to Prometheus and Grafana on Akamai.”
+See Migrating From Azure Monitor to Prometheus and Grafana on Akamai for more information.

 Decommission Azure resources that are no longer needed.
 This includes VM instances, NAT gateways, network security groups, subnets, and eventually the virtual network itself.
 Make sure to clean up all resources to avoid unnecessary charges.